JustiP3/pugpro/README.md

 To Do:

-- StatsSummary - cannot find variable 'activities' when we login (activities should be set to equal [])

 - Create an edit profile component

 - Add functionality to the header menu button and home button

-- ADD_ACTIVITY - Invalid attempt to spread non-iterable instance when add first activity.
-Removed ...state.userData.activities.

 -create first draft of all components